turtleboyagain120/Carlos-cool/README.md

 * **Rules**: Strong Copyleft.
 Anyone may fork, modify, and redistribute this engine.
 However, **all derivative works must remain open-source under the GPLv3**, and the original copyright notice identifying `turtleboyagain120` must remain intact on every copy.

 ### 🖼️ 2.
 Creative Assets: Creative Commons Attribution-ShareAlike 4.0 International (CC-BY-SA-4.0)
-* **Scope**: Restricted to the `/assets/` directory (including custom, frame-by-frame character punch animations, sprites, illustrations, and original audio files).
+* **Scope**: Restricted to all creative assets bundled within the project framework, including the `/assets/` directory (custom frame-by-frame character punch animations, sprites, illustrations, and original audio files).
 * **Rules**: Third parties may use, remix, and build upon these assets, but they **must provide explicit, clear legal attribution** to `turtleboyagain120` and distribute their contributions under the **same identical license**.

 ---